JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 ### Add styles with typesafe CSS

 The [kotlin-emotion](https://github.com/JetBrains/kotlin-wrappers/blob/master/kotlin-emotion/) wrapper for the [Emotion](https://emotion.sh/docs/introduction)
-library allows specifying CSS attributes – even dynamic ones – right alongside HTML with JavaScript.
+library makes it possible to specify CSS attributes – even dynamic ones – right alongside HTML with JavaScript.
 Conceptually, that makes it similar to [CSS-in-JS](https://reactjs.org/docs/faq-styling.html#what-is-css-in-js) – but for Kotlin.
 The benefit of using a DSL is that you can use Kotlin code constructs to express formatting rules.